nlenno1/moviewiki-ms3/readme_assets/testing.md

 I decided to test the Movies page, as it contains all the images used on the site currently, to see if the mobile could handle it however the test results were only marginally effected by the extra images.

-Finally I tested the About page on mobile for contract.
-The results show tat while the page on mbile is being effected by having images on it, as you add more images the effect seems to lessen.
+Finally, I tested the About page on mobile for contract.
+The results show that while the page on mobile is being effected by having images on it, as you add more images the effect seems to lessen.

-In conclusion, I think that the app performs well at the moment however I can forsee and issue in the futre, as the database grown, where the amount of data could need to be limited to improve the app performance.
+In conclusion, I think that the app performs well at the moment however I can foresee and issue in the future, as the database grown, where the amount of data could need to be limited to improve the app performance.

-This could be achieved by setting an image limit size on the urls uploaded, storing and compressing the images on a server, adding some pagination to the sit as the movie numbers grow or [Lazy Loading](https://web.dev/codelab-use-lazysizes-to-lazyload-images/) and images that are in the carousels but not on screen when loaded at mobile.
+This could be achieved by setting an image limit size on the URLs uploaded, storing and compressing the images on a server, adding some pagination to the sit as the movie numbers grow or [Lazy Loading](https://web.dev/codelab-use-lazysizes-to-lazyload-images/) and images that are in the carousels but not on screen when loaded at mobile.

 Below are the Lighthouse test results: